gidapataki/aison/REFERENCE.md

 # Aison Reference Manual

-Aison is a small C++17 library for mapping C++ types to/from JsonCpp.
+Aison is a small C++17 library for mapping well‑structured C++ types to/from JsonCpp.
-Mappings are defined in a schema using regular C++ without macros, reflection, or code generation.
+Mappings are defined in a schema using regular C++ — without macros, reflection, or code generation.

+This document describes the complete public API.

 ---